Two happy young women walk and laugh on their sunlit university campus.

 Different eligibility criteria

-Student credit cards and regular credit cards differ significantly in their eligibility criteria, often reflecting their target demographics.
-If you’re a student wondering what credit card you’d qualify for, remember that student credit cards are tailored for college students, often requiring proof of enrollment in a university as a key eligibility requirement.
-They are designed for people with little to no credit history, making them more accessible to young adults beginning their financial journey.
+Student credit cards and regular credit cards differ in their eligibility criteria, often reflecting their target audience.
+Remember that student cards are made for college students and often require proof of enrollment in a university.
+They’re for people with little to no credit history, making them available to young adults just beginning to learn about credit.
 For example, there is no credit score required to apply for Discover Student credit cards.3

-Regular credit cards generally require an established credit history, with a good to excellent credit score being a common prerequisite.
-This requirement makes them less accessible to those just starting out with credit but more suitable for those with a proven track record of managing credit responsibly.
+Regular credit cards might require a credit history, with a good to excellent credit score being a common qualification.
+This requirement makes them less accessible to those just starting out, but more fitting for those with a record of managing credit responsibly.

 Different credit limits

-Credit limits on student credit cards and regular credit cards often differ considerably, reflecting the differing financial profiles and credit histories of their respective users.
-Comparing a student credit card and a regular credit card, you’ll notice that a student card is designed for small and emergency purchases rather than major consumer spending.
+Credit limits on student credit cards and regular credit cards often reflect the different financial status and credit histories of their users.
+You might notice that a student card is made for small and emergency purchases rather than big spending.

-For student credit cards, the limits are typically lower, often ranging from $500 to $1,000 for new cardmembers.
-This is more of a conservative approach that helps students manage their spending and reduces the risk of accumulating large debts while they're still learning financial responsibility.
+For student credit cards, the limits are typically lower.
+They might range from $500 to $1,000 for new cardmembers.
+This takes into account that students have a lower income while managing classes.
+It also helps students to manage their spending by reducing the risk of accumulating large debts while they're learning about financial responsibility

-Regular credit cards generally offer higher credit limits, which could possibly start anywhere from $2,000 to $5,000 for new cardmembers with good credit histories.
-These higher limits are based on the assumption that users of regular credit cards have a more established credit history and a proven ability to manage credit.
+Regular credit cards might offer higher credit limits.
+These limits might start anywhere from $2,000 to $5,000 for new cardmembers with good credit histories.
+The higher limits are based on the assumption that users of regular credit cards have a more established credit history and a proven ability to manage credit.

 Different pricing structures

-Credit card fees and interest rates typically vary between student credit cards and regular credit cards, reflecting different levels of risk and the financial needs of cardmembers.
-Student credit cards often have no or low annual fees, making them more affordable for students with limited budgets.
-However, they tend to have higher interest rates, as students usually have little to no credit history, representing a higher risk for lenders.
+Student credit cards often have no or low annual fees.
+This can make them more affordable for students with limited budgets.
+However, they tend to have higher interest rates, as students usually have little to no credit history and might be a higher risk for lenders.

-Regular credit cards, especially those requiring good to excellent credit for approval, may offer lower interest rates.
-These cards might also have annual fees, particularly for cards with extensive rewards programs, but the fees are often justified by the benefits and lower interest rates offered to users with established credit.
+Regular credit cards may offer lower interest rates.
+These cards might require good to excellent credit for approval.
+Further, they might also have annual fees, particularly for cards with extensive rewards programs.
+These fees are often necessary for the benefits and lower interest rates offered to users with established credit.

 Both student and regular credit cards may often begin with a zero or low introductory APR period, which then would increase to the standard rate once the period ends.